Dashcam video shows officer fatally shoot man who pinned him with SUV

 “He said he’s not gonna give me my keys until I apologize to his daughter,” Flores said in the call after claiming the older man had a gun.

+FROM THE WATCHDOGS: New text messages emerge in mysterious Chicago cop deaths

-Flores can be heard in a police body camera feed telling responding officers that his girlfriend’s father’s friends took his jacket and keys, noting that the father had kicked him out of the party because he was “going out with his daughter.”
+Flores can be heard in a police body-camera feed telling officers that his girlfriend’s father’s friends took his jacket and keys and that the father had kicked him out of the party because he was “going out with his daughter.”

 “I just want to look for my keys, that’s it,” Flores said as he searched for his property.
 “I don’t want no problem with him.”

-As Flores searched a backyard for his property, another person emerged with his keys claiming they were in his SUV all along, video shows.
+As Flores searched a backyard for his property, another person emerged with his keys claiming they were in his sport-utility vehicle all along, the video shows.

-An emotional Flores then got back into the SUV and sped off as an officer ordered him to stop, video shows.
+An emotional Flores then got back in to the SUV and sped off as an officer ordered him to stop, the video shows.

 Dashcam footage of the ensuing pursuit shows Flores backing his SUV into Officer Jesse Oeinck, pinning him against the hood of a police cruiser as he tried to stop the 19-year-old in the 2100 block of North Laramie.

-Just before 1 a.m., Oeinck can be seen opening fire into the SUV before resting his weapon on the cruiser’s hood and crumpling to the ground.
+Just before 1 a.m., Oeinck can be seen shooting at the SUV, then resting his weapon on the cruiser’s hood and crumpling to the ground.
 He fired five rounds, according to a police report.

-Flores died at the scene, which was not far from his home, according to the Cook County medical examiner’s office.
-An autopsy found he died of multiple gunshot wounds, and his death was ruled a homicide.
+Flores died at the scene, not far from his home, according to the Cook County medical examiner’s office, which ruled his death was a homicide.
+An autopsy found he died of multiple gunshot wounds.

 Oeinck was taken to a hospital with serious injuries.
-A CPD lieutenant signed off on a report indicating he had acted within departmental guidelines.
+A police lieutenant signed off on a report indicating he had acted within departmental guidelines.

-Per CPD policy, Oeinck was placed on administrative duty for 30 days while the shooting was investigated by the Independent Police Review Authority.
+Per departmental policy, Oeinck was placed on administrative duty for 30 days while the shooting was investigated by the Independent Police Review Authority.

 WARNING: Graphic content.
 Incident occurs at 04:49.